Lesterpaintstheworld/terminal-velocity/demande/02_002_project_overview.md

 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
 [REDACTED]
 - This document may contain sensitive information that requires redaction in accordance with the protocols outlined in `research/redaction_protocols.md`.
+- Narrative period: evolution of human-AI relationships
+- Key questions related to AI systems and economic models are documented in `key_questions.md`.
-- Narrative period: evolution of human-AI relationships --> focus on outlining the chapters and scenes
+--> focus on outlining the chapters and scenes